- SAP acquired the vendor called Qualtrics, a vendor that most people in SAP has never heard of.

 Lack of training is another common theme from sales comments.

 “Since day 3 on the job, I hated it for the 20 or so months that I was there.
 In Opportunity Development, all you do is cold call.
 Bonuses depend on how many set meetings get accepted by your Account Executive, so some OpDev reps will have AE’s who cheat and accept meeting that aren’t good or even happened.
 Those OpDev reps are praised and quotas for everyone are in turn raised.
 When you become an AE yourself, you will have zip code territories with mostly very small businesses who 1) can’t afford Qualtrics, 2) have no or little need for it, and 3) have no idea how to do research (e.g., it’s an onion farm).
 It’s extremely hard to sell as a new AE and most fail.
 There is a huge retention problem regarding AE’s, but the leadership insists that’s it’s not a problem.”

-This gets to several issues, but one is that Qualtrics potential market is clearly fished out.
-With the SAP acquisition they will have an enhanced ability to access SAP accounts, but Qualtrics clearly needed to do something because they have exploited the customers they have access to without some type of large vendor association.
+This gets to several issues, but one is that Qualtrics’ potential market is fished out.
+With the SAP acquisition, they will have an enhanced ability to access SAP accounts.
+But Qualtrics needed to do something because they have exploited the customers they have access to without some type of large vendor association.

 Fear-Based Management Style and Employee Turnover

-The fear-based management style in addition to arbitrary treatment of employees is common as a theme in comments about Qualtrics.
-The changing territories fits into the narrative of disorganized and political sales management.
+The fear-based management style, in addition to the arbitrary treatment of employees, is typical as a theme in comments about Qualtrics.
+The changing territories fit into the narrative of disorganized and political sales management.